easttennesseecc-star/Q-Top-Dog-IDE/PRICING_ACCURACY_ANALYSIS_CORRECTION.md

 **This positioning is**:
 - ✅ Factually accurate
 - ✅ Protects margins
-- ✅ Positions Q-IDE as premium, not budget
+- ✅ Positions Top Dog as premium, not budget
 - ✅ Harder for competitors to undercut
 - ✅ Allows price increases as you grow
 - ✅ Better for investor positioning